 “You can see the bathtub ring,” he said.
 “We’ve got a long way to go to fill this thing up.
 We’ve got a lot of work to do in the upper basin to try and make this reservoir (work) for our benefit.”

-Lake Powell is less than half full and this past water year (Oct.
-1-Sept.
-30), the reservoir had its third-lowest inflow ever at 4.6 million acre-feet (that compares to an average of 10.8 MAF).
+Lake Powell is less than half full and during this past water year, which started Oct.
+1, 2017, and ended Sept.
+30, 2018, the reservoir had its third-lowest inflow ever at 4.6 million acre-feet.
+That compares to an average of 10.8 million acre-feet.
 In a drought that has plagued the southwestern United States over nearly 20 years, 2017 proved one of the driest years on record.

 The nearly century-old Colorado River Compact was an agreement between the upper and lower basin states to provide an average of 7.5 million acre-feet a year at Lees Ferry, a measuring point just below Lake Powell.
 The figure is calculated using a 10-year rolling average of 75 million acre-feet.